RoyTrina/ce204_DavidR/README.md

-# CE204 - Data Structures and Algorithms taught by Dr. David Richerby
+# CE204 - Data Structures and Algorithms

 ## The details
 Year: 2024/25 <br>